techwebspot/KaliFixer/README.md

 2. bs4 module (If inbuilt is not in your machine)
 3. urllib & urllib.request module (If inbuilt is not in your machine)

-If you don't have this above mentioned module then open terminal and type: pip install bs4 pip install urllib
+If you don't have python 3 then open terminal and type:

+apt-get install python3

 How to run the script: